mudspringhiker/openstreetmap_datawrangling/ReadMe.md

                         print tag.attrib['v']
                         counter += 1

-In the code above, instead of using a the smaller osm file, a counter was used.
+In the code above, a counter was used to avoid iterating through the whole osm file (even if using only a sample file, sometimes).
 This was inspired by the lines of code used in the very first problem on using the csv module where instead of parsing the whole csv file, we only parse for a certain number of lines.
-Result of the above code gave these outliers:
+Results of the above code gave these outliers (among others):

     78704-5639
     14150
     TX 78613
     Texas

-To update these postcodes, the "update_postcode" function was created.
+To update the postcodes, the "update_postcode" function was created.
 It uses a different but similar regex:

     def update_postcode(postcode):
         try: